keith-E/Porky/README.md

   * Notice how the first section of the terminal example above provides the user information within the terminal: pi@raspberrypi:~$.
 This section is provided only as an example, your actual environment will probably differ.

 ## Hardware List
 Please take note of 'Optional Hardware' list, this is provided only if you want to create a robot that is identical to the one this project demonstrates.
 This does not mean you are restricted to these components.
 Feel free to swap, subtract, and/or add components.
 However, for the best initial results (if your intention is to follow this guide), I highly suggest acquiring the components within the 'Required Hardware' section at the very least.
 This will enable you to train a customized machine learning model and perform real-time object detection with just a Raspberry Pi and the Intel Neural Compute Stick 2.
 My personal favorite sites for finding robotic components are [Adafruit](https://www.adafruit.com/), [RobotShop](https://www.robotshop.com/), [eBay](https://www.ebay.com/), and [Amazon](https://www.amazon.com/).
-The possibilities are endless! :thought_balloon: :sparkles:
+The possibilities are endless!

 ### Required Hardware
 * :computer: **Raspberry Pi 3 B+** w/ MicroSD Card and a way to power the device (battery or AC wall adapter)